 Patients and persistence always pay off.

-How to take better Mountain lion images.
+How to take better Mountain Lion Images

 Conservation: How we help animals affected by climate change.

 A: Mountain lions have the largest range of any mammal in the Western Hemisphere.
-In North America, they can be found from Canada, California, and Texas, down to Argentina.
+In North America, they can be found from Canada, California, and also Texas, down to Argentina.

 A: Mountain lions are also referred to as the cougar, catamount, panther, and puma.

 A: Mountain lions are carnivores rarely eating any vegetation.
-They are known to eat deer, moose, bighorn sheep or even smaller prey.
+They are known to eat deer, moose, bighorn sheep, or even smaller prey.